farzanyazdanjou/coconut-open-api-js/README.md

 Set the limit which you want returned.

+- `through(resource: string)`

+Set a filter which will tell the API which resource the request comes from.
+Currently, only 'client_view' is supported.

 - `virtual()`

 Set a filter which will tell the API to return only virtual locations. _(not publicly available yet)_